kemapak/factorial-tdd/factorial-tdd.md

 		}
 		```

 	1. Let us externalize the hard coded exception text.
-This refactoring pattern is called ==Replace Magic Literal== [^3].
+This refactoring pattern is called _Replace Magic Literal_ <sup>[3][3]</sup>.
 We add the static messages to the MathUtil class and update all the references both in MathUtil and MathUtil test.
 Please see `/test/MathUtil.03.test.js` and `/src/MathUtil.03.js`.

 		```javascript
 		static messages = {